arielf/clean-push/README.md

 # clean-push

-git flow to produce safe, neat, rebased + sqashed PRs
+Automated git flow to produce safe, neat, rebased + sqashed PRs

+### First, terminology

+In the text below, there's repeated reference to two distinct branches.

-*(Note: in the below, I use `master` as the generic name for the branch you have branched from.
+The 1st is the `main` branch you have branched from to do your development.
+This branch can be referred to by several names, among them:

+  - *master*
+  - *main*
- Some call it "the parent branch" although git doesn't really support parent/child relationships between branches, branch names are just `refs`, i.e aliases for commit-ids)*
+  - *parent branch* (although git doesn't really support parent/child relationships between branches, as branch names are just `refs`, i.e aliases for commit-ids)
+  - *CICD* branch (if we auto-deploy from it)
+  - The source of truth
+  - When this branch is used to release from, it may be called the *release* branch

+Similarly, different people may refer to the ephemeral branch they're developing on, as any of:

+  - *dev* or development branch
+  - *topic* branch
+  - *bug-fix* branch
+  - *feature* branch

+As far as `clean-push` is concerned, there are only two branches.
+In the below they are referred to as:

+  - `main` or `master`
+  - `dev`

+regardless of what they are actually called.

+`clean-push` queries the current branch (from which it was called) in runtime for the `dev` branch actual name.

+Figure out the *main* branch is harder.
+`clean-push` tries to check the following for existence, in order:

+  - "$1" (first, arg, if passed on the command line)
+  - `master`
+  - `main`

+Better heuristics for figuring out the later are welcome (please open a github issue).

 ### Have you ever been frustrated with `git` because:

-- Your long-lived branch commit-history has become too messy when the time has come to publish your changes?
+- Your long-lived `dev` branch commit-history has become too messy when the time has come to publish your changes?
 - You had duplicate or partly overlapping commits because of history-changing squashes & rebases?
 - A commit has been reverted, but instead of having an empty delta you had both commit + reverted changes?
 - When you tried to rebase, you got into "rebase hell" (`continue, skip, abort`) loop, which seemed to never end?